isleofcode/ember-changed-relationships/README.md

 # ember-changed-relationships

 Provides a mixin that can be imported to your models adding a single function, `changedRelationships`.
 It works similar to `changedAttributes`.

-`changedRelationships` works similar to `changedAttributes`.
+Use selectively.

 ## Installation